fexofenadine/gitfood/recipes/caramelslice.md

 ## Tip
 - When stirring the caramel, scrape the sides and bottom of the pan so the mixture doesn’t stick.

+- Try making the base from your favourite biscuits.
+Just take the equivalent weight of biscuits (around 280g), blend them coarsely in a blender, and combine with butter as per step 1.
+Biscoff & Digestives are some examples that work well!

 *Last updated 28 Jul 2022, 13:06:22*

 <img src="../images/logo_sm.png" width="40%" />